×

 New opportunities lie in:

-• Development of personalized medicine approaches for hypothyroidism management.
+• Development of personalized thyroid hormone therapies

-• Expansion of telehealth services for remote patient monitoring and consultations.
+• Expansion of telehealth services for remote patient monitoring

 By 2035, the Hypothyroidism Market is expected to achieve substantial growth, reflecting evolving healthcare dynamics.